niteshraj2310/Agroforestry/README.md

-## Why did the scarecrow win an award?
-Because he was outstanding in his field.
+## Why can’t you hear a pterodactyl go to the bathroom?
+The p is silent.